gkalpak/aliases/README.md

 - Add aliases for:
   - Updating to the latest Node.js version on a branch.
 E.g. `nvup 6` would:
     - Install the latest 6.x version.
-    - Install packages (either via `niag` or by looking at the previously installed 6.x version).
+    - Install packages (either via `naga` or by looking at the previously installed 6.x version).
     - Uninstall older 6.x versions.
   - Installing the latest Node.js version on a branch.
 E.g. `nvi 8` would:
     - Install the latest 8.x version.
-    - Install packages (either via `niag` or by looking at the highest installed version).
+    - Install packages (either via `naga` or by looking at the highest installed version).

 [build-status]: https://github.com/gkalpak/aliases/actions/workflows/ci.yml